How Much it Costs to OWN an RV: What to Know Before You Buy

 Cost to Have a Professional Winterize Your Camper

-Between the cost of the service to winterize and the price of anti-freeze, having a professional RV technician winterize your camper will cost from $85 – $150, with an average price of $110.
-The number of appliances that use water in your camper will affect the cost to winterize your RV.
-If you have a washer/dryer unit installed in your camper or a fridge with an ice maker in it, it will probably cost a little extra to have your RV winterized.
+How many appliances use water in your camper will also affect the cost to winterize your RV.
+If you have a washer/dryer or a fridge with an ice maker in it, it will probably cost a little extra to have your RV winterized.

 Cost of DIY RV Winterization